11 Common Animals in the Great Smoky Mountains

 White-tailed deer are common in the Smoky Mountains Park.
 They dwell in the woods and meadows, where they browse on grass and other forest foliage.

 Fawns are born in spring and are adorned with spots to help camouflage them from predators in their early months of life.
-You can find white-tailed deers in Cades Cove and Cataloochee or when hiking on the forest trails.
+You can find white-tailed deer in Cades Cove and Cataloochee or when hiking on the forest trails.

-Big Cats in the Smoky Mountains
+Wild Cats in the Smoky Mountains

 4. Bobcats